 Our graduates are currently employed with many organizations, including:

-- Public accounting firms - Deloitte, PwC, Ernst & Young, BDO, Grant Thornton, McGladrey, and Padgett Stratemann & Co.
+- Public accounting firms - Deloitte, KPMG, PwC, Ernst & Young, BDO, Grant Thornton, McGladrey, Cohn Reznick and RSM

 - Government agencies - City of Austin, Texas State Comptroller’s Office, State of Texas Teacher Retirement System, and the Texas State Auditor’s Office

 “Every single class that I took in this program has been applicable to what I am doing at work.”